Glasgow 2014: Opportunity knocks for business

 He says "responsible hoteliers" won't be putting up rates which were submitted in 2006.

-"We're thinking of the big picture and the long-term benefits for us as businesses."'Spotlight on Scotland'
+"We're thinking of the big picture and the long-term benefits for us as businesses."

 Some businesses are also busy preparing their staff for the event.
 In a smallish room at the offices of First ScotRail, a group of employees is gathered round tables, listening.
 Later in the day they will be doing some role-play.